Aleksandra Laval

-Countess Aleksandra Grigorevna Laval (née Kozitskaya; March 18, 1772 – November 17, 1850) was one of the heirs of Myasnikov's millions, a salon owner, art collector and philanthropist.
+Countess Aleksandra Grigorevna Laval (née Kozitskaya; March 18, 1772 – November 17, 1850) was one of the heirs of Myasnikov's millions, a salon holder, art collector and philanthropist.
 Wife of Count Ivan Laval, mother of Ekaterina Trubetskaya, mother–in–law of the Decembrist Prince Trubetskoy.

 Biography

 The eldest daughter of Ekaterina II's Secretary of State Grigoriy Kozitskiy from his marriage to Ekaterina Myasnikova, the daughter of a famous rich man.
 She grew up in luxury, in a family that boasted of its wealth.
 At the age of 26, after the wedding of her younger sister Anna with Prince Aleksandr Beloselskiy, she fell in love with the French emigrant Ivan Laval, an employee of the Ministry of Foreign Affairs.
 The mother, Ekaterina Ivanovna, although she was herself the poorly educated daughter of an Old Ritualist ferryman on the Volga, according to family legend, opposed such an unequal marriage.

 Then Aleksandra, in love, wrote a most submissive request and put it in a special box placed near the emperor's palace.
 Pavel I wanted to understand the petition and demanded clarification from Ekaterina Ivanovna.
 She stated that the reason for the refusal was that Laval "is not of our faith, he came from nowhere and has a small rank".
 The emperor's resolution was brief:

 He is a Christian, I know him, and for Kozitskaya the rank is quite sufficient.
 Get married in half an hour.

 Ivan Laval and Aleksandra Kozitskaya were immediately married in the parish church without any preparation.
 Aleksandra Grigorevna brought her husband a huge dowry, about 20 million, including the Voskresenskiy Plant in Ural.
 Skillfully using the resulting wealth, in 1814 Ivan Laval was elevated with his descendants to the Dignity of Count of the Kingdom of France, which was recognized for him in the Russian Empire in 1817.
 The title and successful career finally reconciled Ekaterina Ivanovna with her daughter's choice; in 1833, before her death, she generously gifted the Laval Couple.

 While traveling abroad, Aleksandra Grigorevna met many prominent people, including French writers François Chateaubriand and Benjamin Constant, and visited the salon of the writer de Staël, with whom she was considered a friend.
 According to Baron Modest Korf, Countess Laval introduced and brooded in her family an extraordinary disorder; she herself was:

 Small, pockmarked, disgusting, like a Chinese doll and always with bare shoulders and colossal breasts, looking at which you just wanted to spit.
 To this end, in character, tone and manner, she was the perfect man.
 Her husband was in no way inferior to her in disgustingness, but in completely different dimensions, this is a kind of skeleton of a small heron with eyes like buns, but seeing nothing, with legs that can, it seems, knock down any breath of wind, and, moreover, with similar character.

 Aleksandra Laval died on November 17, 1850.
 She was buried in the necropolis of the Holy Trinity Aleksandr Nevskiy Lavra.